KongZ/piggy/README.md

           value: piggy:TEST_ENV
 ```

-4) That all!!.
+4) That's it!
 See the demo at [https://github.com/KongZ/piggy/tree/main/demo]

 ### Default settings

-Some setting such as AWS region can set a default value by setting `env` in piggy webhooks helm chart value.
+Some settings, such as the AWS region, can have default values set via the `env` in the Piggy Webhooks Helm chart values.
-Simply remove prefix `piggysec.com` from annotation, put it all in upper case, and change `-` to `_`.
+Simply remove the `piggysec.com/` prefix from the annotation, change it to uppercase, and replace `-` with `_`.

 For example: